webflorist/formfactory/README.md

 # webflorist/formfactory
-**Convenient and powerful form builder for Laravel 5.5**
+**Convenient and powerful form builder for Laravel 5.5 and later**

 ## Description
-This package provides a form builder for building whole forms in Laravel 5.5 views without the need to write any HTML.
+This package provides a form builder for building whole forms in Laravel views without the need to write any HTML.
 It builds on basic functionality provided by [webflorist/htmlfactory](https://github.com/webflorist/htmlfactory).

 The main features are:
 * Use static factory methods for all relevant form-elements.